awesomemotive/WP-Mail-SMTP/readme.txt

 * Initial approach, copying the wp_mail function and replacing it

 == Upgrade Notice ==

+= 0.8.7 =
+Very low priority update.
+Fixes a bug that causes a spurious error during activation.

 = 0.8.6 =
 Low priority update.
 The Settings link was still broken in 0.8.5.